-Many people going through a divorce or so afraid of the unknown they try to convince themselves that it’s better to stay married, regardless of how unhealthy their marriage is.
+Many people going through a divorce are so afraid of the unknown they try to convince themselves that it is better to stay married, regardless of how unhealthy their marriage is.
 Typical sources of this fear are concern for your children and financial stressors.
 When you don’t know what will happen in these areas, it can be difficult to move forward with a divorce- even when you know it’s the right decision.
 That is why we have created the list below- to help you understand what to expect when going through a divorce.

 Divorce is Emotional

 When couples decide to separate, it is common to experience grief, pain, confusion, and fear.
-Over time these emotions will ease and allow you to transition until the next phase of your life.
+Over time these emotions will ease and allow you to transition into the next phase of your life.
 But while they are fresh, the can wreck havoc in your life.
 We’ve noticed that clients who begin seeing a therapist for individual counseling are often much better off emotionally and mentally than those who do not.
 It’s important to seek emotional stability during this time because of the ugly truth: the law treats divorce like a business transaction.

 Divorce is a Business Transaction

 If you are in the process of undergoing a divorce and are seeking assistance contact us today.
 We’ve been where you are and have helped many clients through this difficult process to move on with their lives.